pit65/hardened_kernel/README.md

   Add some hardened options.

-  Difrences are shown in two files
+  Difrences are shown in two files : check_harden and check_stock_default.

+  Multilib works.